sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - app-guide/1000 - color.md

-Light blue box
+Dotted blue box
 ===

-***Light blue boxes*** represent discarded method data.
+***Dotted blue boxes*** represent discarded method data.
 Sensible methods filter out captured data depending on parameters you set in the field, the anchor, and the method.

 For example, in the following image, a Row method captures everything to the right of the text "Python", but a tiebreaker selects "0" (dark blue box) and discards "first" (light blue box).